MP2-GitHub/Model-Parameter-Prediction-Method-for-Distributed-Machine-Learning/README.md

 | Library | Known Working
 | tensorflow | 1.14.0

 ## Experiments
+Please first download the required datasets: mnist_data, cifar-10-python, and cifar-100-python.
+If needed, train the prediction models for the datasets using the file mp2-train-stage.py.

+Training process:
+Run mp2-ps.py and mp2-worker.py.

 ## Contact
 If you have any questions, please contact us via email: [2112230039@e.gzhu.edu.cn]